Cisco Adler

-Cisco Sam Adler (born September 6, 1978) is an American musician and record producer.
+Cisco Sam Adler (born September 6, 1978) is an American musician, songwriter and record producer.

 Personal life

-Cisco is married to fashion model Barbara Stoyanoff; they have one child.
-He is the son of legendary record and film producer Lou Adler.
+Adler is married to fashion model Barbara Stoyanoff; they have one child.
+He is the son of record and film producer Lou Adler.

 Career

 Adler has collaborated extensively with hip-hop artist Shwayze.
-Their first single, "Buzzin'," reached number 46 on the Billboard Hot 100, and the follow-up "Corona and Lime" peaked at number 23.
+Their first single "Buzzin'" reached number 46 on the Billboard Hot 100, and the follow-up "Corona and Lime" peaked at number 23.
 They starred in the MTV reality series Buzzin', have appeared on MTV Cribs, and toured with Warped Tour 2008.
 They worked with DJ Skeet Skeet on a Nike-sponsored workout program entitled Beach Blast by Shwayze.